 4. TAKE THE CEO TO THE PEOPLE: Again, there’s no substitute for giving employees a chance to meet face-to-face with top management, and it’s particularly meaningful to non-desk employees.
 Look for opportunities to have members of your leadership team visit stores, plants and other facilities so they can rub elbows with the people doing the most important work of your company.

-Interested in giving your portfolio of communication channels the once over?
+Interested in communication channels that work for your non-desk employees?
 Tribe can help.